unthoughts/unthoughts.github.io/_posts/2025-07-26-blurb-on-derivatives.md

 **Definition.** A contract has mark-to-market (MtM) if the value of each party's position is periodically re-evaluated based on current market prices (e.g. some index), with consequent settlement according to contract terms.

 **Example.** Futures contracts typically have mark-to-market.
 Consider a BTC/USD futures between Alice long on BTC and Bob short on BTC.
 Once a day, their positions are re-evaluated according to the BTC/USD exchange rate.
-Suppose the rate moves in favor of BTC, i.e in favor of Alice.
+Suppose the rate moves in favor of BTC, i.e. in favor of Alice.
 If the contract is BTC-denominated, Bob will pay Alice on this day.

 **Example.** In an *interest rate swap* (IRS), two parties exchange interest payments on some notional amount (but without moving money).
 The sides of the trade are called *legs*.
-A *fixed* leg involves a fixed interest on the notional amount, with a *floating* legs denoted a variable interest rate, typically index-linked.
+A *fixed* leg involves a fixed interest on the notional amount, while a *floating* leg denotes a variable interest rate, typically index-linked.
 A fixed/floating index-linked IRS is an MtM derivative; same for floating/floating IRS.

 MtM contracts without collateral are possible when counterparty risk is accepted.
 Otherwise, MtM typically enforces solvency and triggers liquidations.

-**Definition.** A contract may have *margin requirements* that specify how much collateral/margin all sides must provide enter the contract and maintain keep the position open without liquidation.
+**Definition.** A contract may have *margin requirements* that specify how much collateral/margin all sides must provide to enter the contract and maintain to keep the position open without liquidation.
 A contract is said to be *margined* in asset $X$ if:
 1. PnL accounting & settlement are denominated in $X$;
 2. $X$ is used as collateral;
 3. Margin accounting & settlement are denominated in $X$.